mohaqeq/channellister/README.md

 Channel Lister
 ==

-Service for listing IPTV channel uris in a m3u format for IPTV players
+Service for listing IPTV channel in a m3u format for IPTV players